All You Need To Know About Cleaning With Castile Soap

 What Is Castile Soap?

-Castile soap is a vegetable-based soap that’s made without synthetic ingredients or animal fats.
+Unlike chemical-based products with complicated ingredients, castile soap is simple and natural.
+It’s a vegetable-based soap made without synthetic additives or animal fats.
+This makes it non-toxic, biodegradable, and vegan.

 homemade cleaning wipes made with castile soap